sig-gis/kaza-lcms/ProjectWorkflow.md

 For tool documentation, see the [REAMDE](README.md)

+For code demo videos see this [Drive Folder](https://drive.google.com/drive/folders/1gUYxjBzq7FpZcZ7VGoORb8E-Uqf79CSO?usp=sharing).
+*You can ask for access from Victoria Stanley (victoria.stanley@wwf.de) or Helga Kuechly (helga.kuechly@wwf.de)*

 ## Detailed Example

 Below is a full run-through of the process, with CLI usage examples, screenshots, and guidance using a small test area within the Binga community AOI.